north-lang/north-ndk/README.md

 The <a href="">technical documentation</a> clearly explains how to program with North.
 It also explains how to install and configure the language.
 It also contains a glossary that explains all the complicated technical terms.

+> Note: This is a pre-alpha version but it seems to be pretty stable for production readyness.

+> Note: See <a href="https://github.com/north-lang/north-ndk/blob/master/CHANGELOG/CHANGELOG.md">CHANGELOG</a> to figure out what has changed since the last update.

 The expected use case for North would be frontend development (Web).
 With this goal, it equips (but not limited to) the following features:

 - thread/channel mechanism powered by JavaScripts's threads